 Fred Harmon's site - a huge source of Goldwing information and instructional videos.

-GL1800 Riders - the best Goldwing forum on the net.
+GL1800 Riders - the largest Goldwing forum on the net.

 Steve Saunders Goldwing Facts Site - lots of good how-to's.